Unleash/unleash/website/docs/reference/change-requests.md

 :::info Availability

-Change request scheduling is currently in development and will be released in an upcoming version of Unleash.
-How the feature works (and as such, the contents of this subsection) can change before the feature is released.
+Change request scheduling was released in Unleash 5.10.

 :::